ColorAnt | Smoothing

 ColorLogic Default: This method uses a spectral color model to apply corrections that produce the most realistic results possible.
 This works best when both the data to be changed and the white taken from another file are spectral data.
 If spectral data is not available, ColorLogic Default works in the same way as ISO 13655, assuming that shadows are not affected and that the impact on primary colors is much smaller.

 ISO 13655: In the highlight areas and colorful primary colors, this method is similar to the Relative colorimetric method.
 However, this method assumes that the shadows and very dark colors are not changed.
+It corresponds to the Substrate Corrected Color Aim (SCCA) method.

 Relative colorimetric: Changing the paper white will modify the entire color space.
 Major changes to the paper white also have a strong effect on the primary colors.